 What to do in the Garden in September

-September in the Garden "Misty starts, dewy toes, the thud of windfalls"
+September in the Garden "Misty starts, dewy toes, and the thud of windfalls"

 September, the ninth month of the year, in roman times it was the seventh month which is how it got it’s name, Septem in latin means seventh.